MicrosoftDocs/architecture-center/docs/reference-architectures/reliable-web-app/dotnet/apply-pattern-content.md

 ### Use a web application firewall

 You should protect web applications with a web application firewall.
 The web application firewall provides a level protection against common security attacks and botnets.
-To take advantage of the value of the web application firewall, you have to prevent traffic from bypassing the web application firewall.
-In Azure, you should restrict access on the application platform (App Service) to only accept inbound communication from Azure Front Door.
+To take full advantage of the web application firewall, you must prevent traffic from bypassing it.
+You should restrict access on the application platform (App Service) to only accept inbound communication from Azure Front Door.

 *Reference implementation:* The reference implementation uses Front Door as the host name URL.
 In production, you should use your own host name and follow the guidance in [Preserve the original HTTP host name](/azure/architecture/best-practices/host-name-preservation).